 The Abstract test questions in WST ACER’s test are also timed and are forced-choice (which means that each question has between 4 to 5 answer options and only one is correct).
 All Abstract test questions are non-verbal problems, which means that there is no text to read.
 Each Abstract test question displays a group of shapes that have some common patterns or rules.
 Your task is to quickly identify the patterns and logical rules for each group of shapes and then use them to select the correct answer.
 Each Abstract test question in the Cognitive test has a different group of shapes and different patterns and logical rules.

-FRV tailored example abstract reasoning test question:
+FRV tailored example abstract test questions:

 To solve this question, we need to find the logical rules that apply to the shapes going from left to right or top to bottom.
 We can see that in each cell in each row contains a black rectangle or box.
 The last cell in each row is a combination of the first two boxes of the first and second cells.
 So, if we look at our top row, the first two black boxes in first and middle cells are combined in the last cell to create a vertical black rectangle.
 Therefore, the missing shape is a full black box which is a combination of the two horizontal black rectangles.

-In your ACER's type numerical test you will be asked to demonstrate the capability to add, subtract, divide and multiply two numbers with two digits each.
+In your ACER's type numeracy test you will be asked to demonstrate the capability to add, subtract, divide and multiply two numbers with two digits each.
 You will also be asked to use algebra to group variables.
 The variables can be a simple variable such as X or Y and it can also be X squared or Y squared.

-FRV example numerical test question:
+FRV example numeracy test question:

 Emma worked 4 times as long as Sharon; and Anne worked for one-third as long as Sharon.
 If Emma worked for 24 hours, how long did Anne work?